A TEAM Code of Conduct

 View Policy Handbook

 More specifically, we are at our best when we feel safe, respected, and accepted.
-These guidelines apply to ALL in our program: teachers, parents, and students.
+These guidelines apply to ALL in our program: teachers, parents, supervisors, and students.

 • Do nothing to harm another person.

 • Treat everyone—teachers, students, parents, supervisors—with respect.

 • Respect the premises.
 (Listen to host.)